SwedbankPay/developer.swedbankpay.com/_includes/sort-order-payment-menu.md

 ## Input Values

 The complete list of possible values to include in `restrictedToInstruments` are the following.
-You can find the methods activated for your merchant under `availableInstruments` in the initial `paymentOrder` response.
+You can find the payment methods activated for your merchant under `availableInstruments` in the initial `paymentOrder` response.

 {:.table .table-striped}